ContendChurch/NewVisionChildren/about.md

           <div class="col-md-3 col-sm-6 col-xs-12">
             <div class="service-item">
               <h3><span>R</span>ecklessly Loving</h3>
               <p>Our team carries the love of Father God and brings it to every child they meet.
-We know that the every interaction is an opportunity for each child to encounter the fullness of our God.
+We know that every interaction is an opportunity for each child to encounter the fullness of our God.
 We are committed to representing the LOVE of God by becoming love.</p>
             </div>
           </div>
           <div class="col-md-3 col-sm-6 col-xs-12">